History

 In 2015, we formally changed our name to South Bay Coalition to End Homeless to better identify with our mission.
 A new logo was designed under the direction of Marymount California University Professor Michael Powe with his graphic arts students.

-- Supported the 2011, 2013, 2015, 2016, 2017, 2018, 2019, and 2020 Greater Los Angeles Homeless Count through the Los Angeles Homeless Services Authority to improve data collection on homelessness in SPA 8 to accurately reflect the needs of our community.
+- Supported every Greater Los Angeles Homeless Count through the Los Angeles Homeless Services Authority since 2011 to improve data collection on homelessness in SPA 8 to accurately reflect the needs of our community.

 - For the 2015 Homeless Count, we were the first region in the Los Angeles Continuum of Care to ever canvass 100% of our tracts (over 4,000 road miles).
 We repeated this in each subsequent Count, giving us tremendous insight to our area's homeless by comparing the differences and identifying treads from 2013.

-- Created city and regional-level reports from the Homeless Count 2013, 2015, 2016, 2017, 2018, 2019.
+- Created city and regional-level reports from the Homeless Count 2013, 2015, 2016, 2017, 2018, 2019, 2020 (note: the 2021 Unsheltered Count was cancelled because of COVID-19).

 - Created three subregional "pocket guild" resource sheets for those experiencing homelessness and for "first contact" community stakeholders such as law enforcement, schools and libraries.